-Rental applicants in Hawaii typically pay a rental application fee that covers the necessary background checks and administrative expenses.
+Rental applicants typically pay a rental application fee that covers the necessary background checks and administrative expenses.

-Hawaii has no statutory provision for how much a landlord can charge for a rental application fee.
-Still, the fee should be reasonable and proportionate to the cost of processing the rental application.
+Hawaii has no statutory provision for how much a landlord can charge as an application fee.
+Still, the fee should be reasonable and proportionate to the cost of screening process.

-Landlords cannot use the security deposit for the last month’s rent unless both parties have agreed in writing and the tenant provides 45 days’ notice to the landlord before moving .
+According to the Handbook for the Hawaii Residential Landlord-Tenant Code, landlords cannot use the security deposit for the last month’s rent unless both parties have agreed in writing and the tenant provides 45 days’ notice to the landlord before moving .

 How To Conduct an Eviction Record Search

 The Hawaii State Judiciary allows property owners to conduct their eviction records searches by providing access to public court records.

 This information will reveal whether a prospective renter has had legal action taken against them for reasons such as unpaid rent or failure to vacate a rental property in Hawaii within the past seven years.